 Equality and Human Rights Commission

-- Instructed by clients in a challenge to the policy of the Secretary of State for Health in England which refuses NHS funding for abortion services for women in Northern Ireland.
+- Advised a mother and daughter in a challenge against the policy of the Secretary of State for Health in England which refused NHS funding for abortion services for women from Northern Ireland.

 Other key lawyers: